awslabs/aws-build-accumulator/examples/rich-output/README.md

 README

-The run-all.py script will run examples that demonstrate how jobs in Litani can display "rich" output either on the dasboard or pipeline pages
+The run-all.py script will run examples that demonstrate how jobs in Litani can display rich output either on the dashboard or pipeline pages

 To try this out, run